How to Boost Wei Qi with Acupuncture + Herbs

 Instructions

 Chop walnuts into small pieces.
 Then roast the walnuts in olive oil on low heat until they are slightly browned.
-Pour sesame seeds and honey into the same pot.
-Stir until all the ingredients are mixed together.
-Remove from heat and form into bit-sized balls.
-Place in container lined with wax paper and let cool in the refrigerator.
-Eat daily as high energy snacks between meals.
+Sprinkle sesame seeds along with a glaze of honey in the same pot.
+Keep stirring until all the ingredients mix well together.
+Remove from heat and make small balls.
+Store in container having wax paper lining, and refrigerate for some time.
+Eat daily as energy boosting snacks within meals.

 Care Consideration: Just a reminder that the above information is not a substitute for medical care and is not a substitute for medical advice or recommendations from a healthcare provider.
 This information is not intended to treat, mitigate or cure any disease.
 That said, we encourage you to connect with an Acupuncturist in your community to learn more about this and other Traditional Chinese Medicine options.
 If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us on hello@mydaolabs.com